Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: Background and Related Work

 Recently, \citet{Kumar_2023} tested LLMs' performance on rule-based moderation with rules from $95$ subreddits.
-They evaluated the GPT models (3, 3.5, 4) on the dataset, which consists of removed Reddit posts as violating content and not removed posts.
-They conclude that the GPT models are effective in conducting moderation on subreddits like \textit{r/Movies} but struggle with other subreddits such as \textit{r/askscience} and \textit{r/askHistorian} Our work builds on their results by studying gaps in both models and LLMs, and focusing on specific rules rather than the broad binary questions of removing or keeping posts.
+They evaluated GPT models (3, 3.5, 4) on a dataset consisting of removed Reddit posts as violating and not violating content.
+They conclude that the GPT models are effective in conducting moderation on subreddits like \textit{r/Movies} but struggle with other subreddits such as \textit{r/askscience} and \textit{r/AskHistorians}.
+Our study builds on previous results by studying gaps in both purpose-built moderation models and LLMs.
+Rather than focusing on the broad binary questions of removing or keeping posts, we focus on coverage for specific moderation rules.
+In addition, we include the perspectives of human moderators to understand how existing models address the needs of real-world moderation.